Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-eventhubs/eventhubs-client/README.md

 endpoint from the same application.

 ## What You Will Build

-You will build an application using `Spring Cloud Stream Binder` to send and receive messages for `Azure Event Hubs`.
+You will build an application that use `spring-cloud-azure-starter-eventhubs` to retrieve configurations from [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/).

 ## What You Need